-And that was only the beginning.
-As companies learned to work better together, attention shifted to the more complicated problem of actually delivering that work.
-A second wave of tools like Smartsheet and Asana took aim at enterprise productivity, tracking employees’ work and progress towards specific deliverables.
-These tools built on a collaborative foundation to help companies manage tasks and build accountability.
-Not only could organizations communicate effectively across time and space—productivity software gave them structure to help get things done.
+As companies learned to work together better, attention shifted to the more complicated problem of actually delivering that work.
+The second wave of tools like Smartsheet and Asana took aim at enterprise productivity.
+These tools built on a collaborative foundation to help companies manage tasks and build accountability tracked employees’ work and progress towards specific deliverables.
+Not only could organizations communicate effectively across time and space—productivity software gave them a structure to help get things done.